AustESE-Infrastructure/search/README.md

 indexRoot

-The absoute path to the root directory to write the indices, one per language in s separate sub-dir.
-Defaults to /home/ecdosis/index
+The absoute path to the root directory to write the indices, one per language in a separate sub-dir.
+Defaults to /home/ecdosis/index.
+This is probably the only setting you may need to change.

 dbPort